The Irrationality of Atheist Belief

-In this argument, we are not interested in whether macro-evolution occurs.
-For the sake of argument, we will assume that it does.
-Thus the argument is that it is the atheist’s conception of macro-evolution that is illogical.
+In this argument, we are not interested in the question of whether macro-evolution occurs.
+For the sake of argument, we will simply assume that it does.
+Thus we are arguing that it is the atheist’s conception of macro-evolution that is illogical.

-But this scenario is impossible as a matter of logic.
-It is illogical because the conclusion of every logical argument is found in the premise of that argument.
-For example, the argument that “one plus one equals two” is a logical argument because “one plus one” is simply another way of saying “two.”
+However, this scenario is logically impossible.
+It is not logically possible because the conclusion of a logical argument is also found in the premise of the argument.
+For example, the argument that “one plus one equals two” is a logical argument because “one plus one” is just another way of saying “two.”

-Therefore, as a matter of logic, energy cannot evolve into matter unless matter is presupposed in energy.
-Nor can matter evolve into life unless life is presupposed in matter – and in energy – from the beginning.
-Logically speaking, therefore, life is presupposed from the instant that the cosmos begins.
-Although life as a structure may not appear until billions of years later, this appearance is possible only if life is presupposed.
+Thus, as a matter of logic, energy cannot evolve into matter unless matter is already presupposed in energy.
+Nor can matter evolve into life unless life is already presupposed in matter – and in energy – from the beginning.
+Logically speaking, life must be presupposed from the instant that the cosmos begins.
+Although life as a structure may not appear until billions of years later, the appearance of life is only if life is already presupposed.

-If only energy that exists at the beginning of the cosmos, there will only ever be energy.
-According to the law of identity (A=A) it is impossible for energy to evolve into something other than itself.
-If energy does evolve into matter and matter then evolves into life, this can only be because matter and life are implicit within energy.
+If there is only energy at the beginning of the cosmos, there can only ever be energy.
+According to the logic of identity (A=A) it is logically impossible for energy to evolve into something other than itself.
+If energy does evolve into matter and matter then evolves into life, this can only be because matter and life are already implicit within energy.

 This is why the atheist conception of evolution is logically incoherent.
 It is logical nonsense to believe that life can evolve out of non-life.

-All Western atheists hold three beliefs about the nature of reality, with each belief contradicting the others.
+All Western atheists hold three beliefs about the nature of reality, with each which logically contradicts the other two.

 First, the atheist is convinced that nature has no intent, no purpose, and no design.
 Nature simply is and evolves without purpose.

-Second, the atheist is convinced that some intellectual system – usually modern science or progressivism or both – can somehow create intent, purpose, and design.
+Second, the atheist is convinced that some intellectual system – usually modern science or political progressivism or both – can somehow create intent, purpose, and design.
 This logically contradicts the first belief.
-Because modern science and progressivism are a part of nature, the atheist's claim that they can somehow create intent, purpose, and design must be an illusion, since nature has no intent, purpose, or design.
-But the atheist is distinguished by his refusal to recognize this logical contradiction.
+Since modern science and progressivism are part of nature, the atheist's claim that they can somehow create intent, purpose, and design is an illusion, since nature has no intent, purpose, or design.
+However, the atheist is distinguished by his refusal to recognize this logical contradiction.

-So why is the atheist rationally incapable of recognizing the contradiction between his belief that the cosmos has no meaning and his belief that he can somehow create meaning?
+So why is the atheist rationally incapable of recognizing the contradiction between his fervent belief that the cosmos has no meaning and his equally fervent belief that he can somehow invent meaning?

-One possible answer is that the atheist does not actually believe in one or more of his three claims.
+One possible answer is that the atheist does not really believe in one or more of his three claims.
 Perhaps he does not really believe that nature is without purpose.
 Or perhaps he does not really believe that modern science or progressivism can actually create purpose.
 Or perhaps he does not really believe that he is a rational human being.
-But as anyone who has actually dealt with an atheist knows, the atheist will vehemently assert the truth of all three of these claims.
-And one is forced to conclude that, if a lie detector test was given, it would reveal that the atheist does really believe all three propositions.
+However, as anyone who has actually dealt with an atheist knows, the atheist will vehemently assert the truth of all three of these claims.
+One is forced to conclude that, if a lie detector test was given, the test would reveal that the atheist does really believe all three propositions simultaneously.